ironSource/opensource-contributor-license-agreement/README.md

 1. Download the `cla-agreement.pdf`
 2. Fill in the yellow highlighted fields: your name, day, month, year
 3. Sign in the end and feel in your name and github username
-4. Post create an issue in this repository and attach the signed document
+4. Create an issue in this repository and attach the signed document

 We appreciate your contribution!